Establishment of an accreditation system for Children’s Contact Services

 We will publish submissions on this page as they are received and processed, unless you ask us not to when you send in your submission.

-We will only publish submissions that have been provided as a Word document using the submission template.
+To comply with accessibility requirements, submissions must be provided in a Word Document.
 Where submissions are not received in this format, we may return them and ask the author to provide a different version.

 We reserve the right to redact, or leave unpublished, any submission or part of a submission that we consider to be offensive or not relevant to this consultation, or where it would be inappropriate to publish the information.